MicrosoftDocs/Viva/Viva/insights/personal/Use/use-the-insights.md

 ## Track email and document open rates

-_**Applies to**: Viva Insights elements are available in varying levels to users of different Microsoft Office 365 and Microsoft 365 plans.
-See [Personal insights plans and environments](../overview/plans-environments.md) for details.
-Also see [How do I find my plan?](../overview/mya-faq.md#q4-how-can-i-find-out-what-my-plan-is)_
+_**Applies to:** This insight is currently available only to people who are using MyAnalytics and are enrolled in a [MyAnalytics (Full) service plan](../overview/plans-environments.md#features-in-the-myanalytics-full-service-plan).
+(For more information, see [How do I find my plan?](../overview/mya-faq.md#q4-how-can-i-find-out-what-my-plan-is))_

-Viva Insights can tell you how many people have opened your email and the average time they spent reading that email.
+Insights can tell you how many people have opened your email and the average time they spent reading that email.
 In general, it informs you about email that you sent to five or more Microsoft 365 users who are internal to your organization.
 (For more information about which email messages are reported about, see [Reporting details](#reporting-details).)

-Viva Insights also tells you how many email recipients opened a document that you shared in the email as a link or as an attachment (this insight works for documents that are stored in SharePoint or in OneDrive for Business).
+Insights also tells you how many email recipients opened a document that you shared in the email as a link or as an attachment (this insight works for documents that are stored in SharePoint or in OneDrive for Business).

-After you send an email message, it can take up to 30 minutes before Viva Insights informs you about it.
+After you send an email message, it can take up to 30 minutes before Insights informs you about it.
 If the email is sent from a delegated mailbox with "send on behalf" permission, the delegate can see the read statistics.

-Viva Insights shows the open rate for the sent email that is open in Outlook.
+Insights shows the open rate for the sent email that is open in Outlook.
 It also groups open rate information for qualifying sent items into a single summary that you can select and expand to see a more detailed view.

 ### Reporting details

-Viva Insights does not display read information about every email that you send, such as in the following circumstances.
+Insights does not display read information about every email that you send, such as in the following circumstances.

 #### Requirement: qualifying messages